Wizards vs. Bucks Player Props Betting Odds

 |5.5 (Over: -139)

-- The 22.3 points Kuzma scores per game are 0.8 more than his over/under on Monday.
+- The 23.7 points Kuzma scores per game are 1.2 more than his prop total on Friday.

-- He has pulled down 6.7 boards per game, 1.2 more than his over/under for Monday's game.
+- He has pulled down 5.9 boards per game, 0.4 more than his over/under for Friday's game.

-- Kuzma averages two assists, 1.5 less than his over/under on Monday.
+- Kuzma has dished out 4.4 assists per game, which is 1.1 less than Friday's over/under.

-- Kuzma averages 1.7 made three-pointers, which is less than his over/under on Monday (2.5).
+- Kuzma has knocked down 2.4 three-pointers per game, which is less than his over/under in Friday's game (2.5).

 Get Kuzma gear at Fanatics!